top of page

 • Azure Key Vault tasks can download secrets from an Azure Key Vault into your release.
 You can then use those secrets as variables in your release definition, which avoids storing them in source control.

-• Use release variables in your release definitions to drive configuration changes of your environments.
+• Use release variables in your release definitions to drive configuration changes in your environments.
 Release variables can be scoped to an entire release or a given environment.
 When using variables for secret information, ensure that you select the padlock icon.

 • Deployment gates should be used in your release pipeline.
 This lets you leverage monitoring data in association with external systems (for example, incident management or additional bespoke systems) to determine whether a release should be promoted.